washingtonpost/ans-schema/docs/proposals/2018-12-18 - Image Type Proposal.md

 # Proposal

-Add an `image_type` trait, represented as a machine-readable enumeration of the types: `["photograph", "infographic", "illustration", "thumbnail"]`
+Add an `image_type` trait, represented as a machine-readable enumeration of the types: `["photograph", "graphic", "illustration", "thumbnail"]`

 ## Photograph